code-and-effect/effective_logging/README.md

 If the TO email address match a User, the :user will be set appropriately.

-### Automatic Logging of User Logins
+### Automatic Logging of User Login and Logout

-Any successful User logins via Devise will be automatically logged.
+Any successful User logins and logouts via Devise will be automatically logged.

 This behaviour can be disabled in the config/initializers/effective_logging.rb initializer.